AssemblyScript/website/src/garbage-collection.md

 ## "Stub" runtime

 A maximally minimal runtime stub not providing any means of collecting garbage again.
 Includes just a simple (but fast) bump allocator and no GC.
-This one is useful where dynamic allocations, or garbage for that matter, is not a concern, for example because the program doesn't produce any or only executes a single time with a bounded limit of garbage before the entire module, incl. any potential garbage, is terminated and collected by the host again.
+This one is useful where dynamic allocation, or garbage for that matter, is not a concern, for example because the program doesn't produce any or only executes a single time with a bounded limit of garbage before the entire module is terminated and collected by the host again.

 **Usage instructions**: